ExtraordinaryBen/DuinoBoX/README.md

 ### Getting the DuinoBoX EEPROM Reader Program
-Binary releases can be obtained here.
+Binary releases can be found under the [releases page.](https://github.com/ExtraordinaryBen/DuinoBoX/releases)

 ## Building From Source